The Essentials of Creating a Website

 Home >> Newsletter Archives >> The Essentials of Creating a Website

-The domain is sort of like the house where your web site will sit, and the hosting company provides you with the space to build your web pages, sets up all your email accounts, and these are the people you contact if you need help with building your site.
+The domain is sort of like the house where your web site will sit, and the hosting company provides you with space, bandwidth (traffic allowance), email accounts, scripts (WordPress), and so much more.

 Before you purchase your domain name (yourname.com), you need to decide on what your site will be called.
 And please pay special attention to the next few paragraphs because choosing the domain name of your site may be more important than you think.

-Someone that filled out the newsletter survey mentioned they wanted to start a web site about wedding products and services.
+Someone that filled out the newsletter survey mentioned they wanted to create a website about wedding information.

-For more info about choosing domain names, see http://www.2createawebsite.com/prebuild/domain.html
+For more info about choosing domain names, see this page.

 How Much Does It Cost to Register a Domain?